mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 The worst code review of my life was for a former teammate I'll call Mallory.
 She had been at the company several years longer than I had, but had only recently joined my team.
 Her first task was to add a feature to a data pipeline that I maintained.

-## Round after round
+### Round after round

 Mallory began implementing the feature by sending me about 300 lines of Python code.
 I found a lot of issues with the code.
-My first round of feedback contained 62 notes (TODO: check), about 2-3x my normal rate for a changelist of that size.
+My first round of feedback contained 59 notes, about 2-3x my normal rate for a changelist of that size.
 Mallory had never written Python before and didn't have any hands-on experience with the pipeline she was integrating with.

 A few days later, she sent me an updated changelist with responses to my notes.
 She had only fixed about half of the issues I pointed out.
 She rejected some of my notes with dismissive explanations that it wasn't worth her time to do the refactoring I suggested.
 She marked other notes resolved without actually implementing the change I requested.